prantikaC/PERK/README.md

   Neo4j graph build → triple & QA evaluation.

 ### Workflow
 - The corpus of emails (PATRA) is first constructed/curated.
 Currently, the synthetic dataset is created by prompting an LLM.
-However, it requires post-processing to ensure that the corpus does not contain hallucinations and errors (e.g., temporal inconsistencies).
+However, it requires post-processing to ensure that the corpus does not contain hallucinations and other errors (e.g., temporal inconsistencies).
 - An ontology (PERKOnto) is then designed capturing the entities and relations of interest.
 - The PKG (PERK) is built by extracting triples from the email corpus conforming to ontological constraints.
-Currently, requires post-processing/verification to reduce noise in extraction.
+Currently, triples are extracted by prompting LLMs; the method does not guarantee perfect noise-free extraction.
-- QA dataset (PRASHNA-PATRA) is currently built using the email corpus and the ontology (to restrict to ontology-specified entities and relations).
+- QA dataset (PRASHNA-PATRA) is built using the email corpus and the ontology (to restrict to ontology-specified entities and relations).

 ### PERKOnto